bakkenbaeck/iOS-handbook/BEST_PRACTICES.md

 For example instead of `BBRecipesTableViewController` you would do `RecipesController`.

+*Why?*

+Because naming anything else a `Controller` in general is a bad idea and should have another name instead.

 ### Presenting and dismissing View Controllers

 - It's better practice to call `dismissViewControllerAnimated:completion:` in the `UIViewController` that did the presenting, not in the `UIViewController` that was presented.